Builder68/OpenEarlyMacsRAMexpansion/README.md

 ### •	Option A: Soldering piggyback sockets

 This is the easiest method.
-Solder DIP sockets onto the ICs U11F, U11G, U12E, U13E, and U4F.
-Then, the boards connect through male pin headers to these sockets.
+Solder DIP sockets onto ICs U11F, U11G, U12E, U13E, and U4F.
+Then, the boards connect to these sockets via male pin headers.

-*Attention: This task requires a certain degree of soldering expertise.
-Please ensure that all pins from the DIP sockets are soldered securely and double-check the continuity between the base of the IC leg and the top of the pin socket.*
+*Attention: This task requires basic soldering skills.
+Ensure that all pins from the DIP sockets are securely soldered and double-check the continuity between the IC leg base and the top of the pin socket.*

 ### • Obtion B: Relocating ICs to the expansion boards

-Alternatively, you can use extra long pin header sockets like the ones used by the *Mac’s-a-Million board by Sophisticated Circuits* and relocate the mentioned ICs on the expansion and auxiliary boards.
+Alternatively, you can use extra-long pin header sockets like those used by the Mac’s-a-Million board by Sophisticated Circuits and relocate the mentioned ICs to the expansion and auxiliary boards.

 ### • Resistor Arrays RP2 & RP3

-Resistor arrays RP2 and RP3 must be removed from the LB, and solder socket pin headers on the LB (round-machined type).
+Resistor arrays RP2 and RP3 must be removed from the logic board (LB) and replaced with socket pin headers (round-machined type).

 ### Inputs signals trough wires